javiramos1/qagent-mcp-tools-arcade/README.md

 **This project showcases the simplest approach to building documentation Q&A systems** - demonstrating how arcade.dev's API eliminates both RAG complexity AND the need to manage your own search/scraping infrastructure with enhanced security over MCP.

-> **🚀 Looking Forward**: While this version uses arcade.dev's direct API for maximum simplicity and security, Arcade.dev is actively contributing to the MCP specification and will soon provide full MCP protocol support with enterprise-grade authentication.
-This ensures a future migration path when MCP reaches production readiness.
+> **🔄 Temporary Security Enhancement**: This version uses arcade.dev's direct API **temporarily** to address current MCP authentication limitations.
+While MCP represents the superior standardized approach for AI tool integration, it currently lacks enterprise-grade authentication.
+Arcade.dev is actively working on MCP protocol support with proper authentication - **this will be the recommended approach once available** as standards are crucial for long-term maintainability and ecosystem compatibility.

 ## 🔄 Project Evolution